 Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch.
 Das ist das Original.
 Ungekürzt.
 Und um Längen besser.

-I have slept very poorly.
-Almost no sleep at all.
+I slept very bad.
+Got almost no sleep at all.
 Although I am constantly traveling and have been to five continents in 64 countries – or the other way round -, I still sleep poorly the night before hitting the road.
 Even more so when I am off to new frontiers.
 I am about to travel to Scandinavia for the first time.

-Another reason I couldn’t fall asleep was a mistake I made.
+There’s another reason I couldn’t fall asleep.
+I made a mistake.
 A big mistake.
 I checked Facebook and Twitter late at night.
 The former informed me that a friend in Bolivia had died, the latter of the Taliban’s blitzkrieg-like advance in Afghanistan.
-Those guys really demonstrate how much you can get done in a week when not distracted by social media.
+Those guys really demonstrate how much you can get done in a week when you are not distracted by social media.

 My advice not to consume any e-mails, Facebook, Twitter, news, in fact anything with screens for two hours before going to sleep, but to indulge the brain only with literature at the end of the day, remains valid despite my own occasional non-compliance.
 Good advice does not depend on the person giving the advice.
 If a smoker says smoking is unhealthy and a non-smoker says smoking is healthy, the smoker is still right.
 But you’re not allowed to smoke on trains anymore, I think.

-These are my confused thoughts as I stand at the train station in Sulzbach-Rosenberg at 4:17 a.m., not having slept nearly enough.
+These are my confused thoughts as I am standing at the train station in Sulzbach-Rosenberg at 4:17 a.m., not having slept nearly enough.

 The air is surprisingly mild on this very early August morning, and I am not even the only passenger waiting for the first train to go to Nuremberg.
 It’s a very special train.
 It’s the first train after the railway strike, which ended at 2 a.m., an Asian-looking man informs me.
 He was forced to stay at home for the last two days because of the strike.
-Not working remotely, because he has a real job.
-Not one of those cushy computer jobs that can be done from anywhere.
+Not working remotely, like those cushy computer jobs that can be done from anywhere.
+No, he has a real job.
 It always amazes me how many of those armchair workers don’t move to a country or a region with lower costs of living.
 It makes no sense to pay rent in Munich or London when you can send your e-mails from Cochabamba or Dnepropetrovsk.

 He works in a supermarket selling drinks, says the man on the platform.